-- People supported residentially are permitted to leave congregate living settings for an essential overnight absence at all times (considered necessary to maintain the health, wellness and safety, or any applicable legal rights of a resident). - All non-essential overnight absences are suspended until further notice. - In order to organize for a successful and safe overnight absence, CLOC requests all visits to be planned 48 hours in advance.
-These plans are documented on the COVID-19 Overnight Absence Plan. - These plans are reviewed by Supervisor and Operations Manager to ensure appropriate safeguards are in place.
+• People supported residentially are permitted to leave congregate living settings for an essential overnight absence at all times (considered necessary to maintain the health, wellness and safety, or any applicable legal rights of a resident).

+- People supported residentially are permitted to leave the congregate living setting for general (nonessential) overnight absences in alignment with relevant provincial parameters as outlined in the Roadmap to Reopen. - In order to organize for a successful and safe overnight absence, CLOC requests that all visits be planned 48 hours in advance.
+These plans are documented on the COVID-19 Overnight Absence Plan (Appendix B). - These plans are reviewed by Supervisor and Operations Manager to ensure appropriate safeguards are in place.
 Any questions or concerns will be directed to the Pandemic Team.